PratikshaPandaPKP/Air-Canvas-Opencv/README.md

-**Project Review: Air Canvas**
+# Project Review: Air Canvas

 This project implements an "Air Canvas" system that allows users to draw in real-time on a virtual canvas using hand gestures, specifically by detecting a green-colored object.
 It leverages OpenCV for video processing, color detection, and drawing functionalities.

-Key Highlights:
+## Key Highlights:

-Real-time Drawing: Enables interactive drawing directly on the live video feed.
+### Real-time Drawing: Enables interactive drawing directly on the live video feed.

-Color Detection: Utilizes HSV color space for robust detection of a specific color (green by default) as the "pen."
+### Color Detection: Utilizes HSV color space for robust detection of a specific color (green by default) as the "pen."

-Intuitive Control: Allows users to draw by moving the detected object and select colors or clear the canvas by positioning the object over on-screen buttons.
+### Intuitive Control: Allows users to draw by moving the detected object and select colors or clear the canvas by positioning the object over on-screen buttons.

-OpenCV Application: Demonstrates practical use of OpenCV for tasks like video capture, color segmentation, contour detection, and drawing primitives.
+### OpenCV Application: Demonstrates practical use of OpenCV for tasks like video capture, color segmentation, contour detection, and drawing primitives.

-User Interface: Integrates simple UI elements (color selection rectangles and text labels) directly into the video stream for enhanced usability.
+### User Interface: Integrates simple UI elements (color selection rectangles and text labels) directly into the video stream for enhanced usability.

-Technical Breakdown:
+# Technical Breakdown:
 The "Air Canvas" project follows a clear sequence of operations:

-Initialization:
+### 1. Initialization:

-Imports cv2 and numpy.
+- Imports cv2 and numpy.

-Defines a set of drawing colors (blue, magenta, green, red, yellow) and sets a default color.
+- Defines a set of drawing colors (blue, magenta, green, red, yellow) and sets a default color.

-Sets a min_area threshold for contours to filter out small, noisy detections.
+- Sets a min_area threshold for contours to filter out small, noisy detections.

-Initializes cv2.VideoCapture(0) to access the default webcam and retrieves frame width and height.
+- Initializes cv2.VideoCapture(0) to access the default webcam and retrieves frame width and height.

-Creates a blank canvas (np.zeros) of the same dimensions as the video frame, which will serve as the drawing surface.
+- Creates a blank canvas (np.zeros) of the same dimensions as the video frame, which will serve as the drawing surface.

-Defines lower_bound and upper_bound arrays for green color detection in the HSV color space.
+- Defines lower_bound and upper_bound arrays for green color detection in the HSV color space.

-Creates a kernel for morphological operations (dilation).
+- Creates a kernel for morphological operations (dilation).

-Initializes previous_center_point to 0 to track the "pen" movement.
+- Initializes previous_center_point to 0 to track the "pen" movement.

-Main Loop (while True):
+### 2. Main Loop (while True):

-Frame Capture: Reads each frame from the webcam.
+- Frame Capture: Reads each frame from the webcam.

-Frame Flipping: Flips the frame horizontally (cv2.flip) for a more natural mirror-like view.
+- Frame Flipping: Flips the frame horizontally (cv2.flip) for a more natural mirror-like view.

-Color Segmentation:
+- Color Segmentation:

-Converts the frame from BGR to HSV color space.
+   - Converts the frame from BGR to HSV color space.

-Creates a binary mask (cv2.inRange) by segmenting out the green color based on the defined HSV bounds.
+   - Creates a binary mask (cv2.inRange) by segmenting out the green color based on the defined HSV bounds.

-Applies dilation (cv2.dilate) to the mask to enlarge the segmented area and connect broken regions.
+   - Applies dilation (cv2.dilate) to the mask to enlarge the segmented area and connect broken regions.

-Contour Detection: Finds all contours in the binary mask.
+- Contour Detection: Finds all contours in the binary mask.

-Drawing Logic:
+- Drawing Logic:

-If contours are detected:
+  - If contours are detected:

-Identifies the biggest contour (cmax) based on area.
+  - Identifies the biggest contour (cmax) based on area.

 Calculates the area of cmax.